BestTimesToVisit.com Logo

 Top Things to Do

-Drift along the dramatic fjords of Musandam aboard a traditional wooden dhow, watching the rugged mountains meet the Arabian Sea.
-Keep an eye out for playful dolphins leaping alongside the boat as the sun dips below the horizon, painting the sky in fiery hues.
+Drift through the dramatic, fjord-like inlets of Musandam aboard a traditional wooden dhow.
+Keep an eye out for playful dolphins leaping alongside the boat as the sun dips below the rugged mountains, painting the sky in fiery hues.
+Pack a light jacket as it can get breezy in the evening.

 See all 8 things to do →